<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • AI-generated summaries and action items

-• Zoom, Google Meet, and Microsoft Teams support
+• Support for Zoom, Google Meet, and Microsoft Teams

-• Action items are clearly separated from notes
+• Action items are separated cleanly from notes

 • Limited customization of summaries